grok-rv/terraform-aws-eks-modules/README.md

 # eks-terraform
-Resources required for deployment of AWS EKS using terraform IAC
+Resources required for deployment of AWS EKS clusters using terraform Infrastructure as code

 ## Requirement
 --------------------------